gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 Note: This location is configurable using the environment variable `XPACKS_REPO_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/files/folders/) page.

+## Manual install

+The all platforms, **GNU MCU Eclipse OpenOCD** is released as a portable archive that can be installed in any location.

+The archives can be downloaded from [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page.

-## Windows
+### Windows

 The Windows versions of **GNU MCU Eclipse OpenOCD** are packed as ZIP files.
-Go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page and download the latest version named like:
+Download the latest version named like:

-- `gnu-mcu-eclipse-openocd-0.10.0-5-20171110-1117-win64.zip`
+- `gnu-mcu-eclipse-openocd-0.10.0-6-20180112-1448-win64.zip`
-- `gnu-mcu-eclipse-openocd-0.10.0-5-20171110-1117-win32.zip`
+- `gnu-mcu-eclipse-openocd-0.10.0-6-20180112-1448-win32.zip`

 Select the `-win64` file for Windows x64 machines and the `-win32` file for Windows x32 machines.

-Unpack the archive and copy it into the `%APPDATA%\GNU MCU Eclipse` (for example `C:\Users\ilg\AppData\Roaming\GNU MCU Eclipse`) folder.
+Unpack the archive and copy it into the `%userprofile%\AppData\Roaming\GNU MCU Eclipse` (for example `C:\Users\ilg\AppData\Roaming\GNU MCU Eclipse`) folder; according to Microsoft, this is the recommended location for installing user specific packages;

-Note: although perfectly possible to install it in any location, it is recommended to use this location, since by default the plug-in searches for the executable in this location.
+> Note: although perfectly possible to install OpenOCD in any folder, it is highly recommended to use this path, since by default the plug-in searches for the executable in this location.

 The result is a structure like: